shuber/authentication/README.markdown

 Controller Methods
 ------------------

-	# Returns the current user or false if a user is not logged in
+	# Returns the current user or nil if a user is not logged in
 	current_user

 	# Checks if the current user is authenticated